 On July 16, 2013, the MIIT issued the Order for the Protection of Telecommunication and Internet User Personal Information, which came into effect on September 1, 2013.
-Most requirements under the order that are relevant to internet content provision operators are consistent with pre-existing requirements but the requirements under the order are often more stringent and have a wider scope.
+The majority of the requirements under the order relevant to internet content provision operators are consistent with pre-existing requirements, but they are often more stringent and expansive in scope.
 If an internet content provision operator wishes to collect or use personal information, it may do so only if such collection is necessary for the services it provides.
-Further, it must disclose to its users the purpose, method and scope of any such collection or use, and must obtain consent from its users whose information is being collected or used.
+Furthermore, it must disclose to its users the purpose, method and scope of any such collection or use, and must obtain consent from its users whose information is being collected or used.
 Internet content provision operators are also required to establish and publish their rules relating to personal information collection or use, keep any collected information strictly confidential, and take technological and other measures to maintain the security of such information.
 Internet content provision operators are required to cease any collection or use of the user personal information, and de-register the relevant user account, when a given user stops using the relevant internet service.
 Internet content provision operators are further prohibited from divulging, distorting or destroying any such personal information, or selling or providing such information unlawfully to other parties.

-The PRC Cybersecurity Law imposes certain data protection obligations on network operators, including that network operators may not disclose, tamper with, or damage users' personal information that they have collected, and are obligated to delete unlawfully collected information and to amend incorrect information.
-Moreover, internet operators may not provide users' personal information to others without consent.
-Exempted from these rules is information irreversibly processed to preclude identification of specific individuals.
-Also, the PRC Cybersecurity Law imposes breach notification requirements that will apply to breaches involving personal information.
+The PRC Cybersecurity Law imposes specific data protection obligations on network operators, including not disclosing, tampering with, or damaging users' personal information that they have collected, as well as the obligation to delete unlawfully collected information and to correct any inaccuracies.
+Moreover, internet operators are prohibited from providing users' personal information to others without users' consent.
+Information irreversibly processed to preclude identification of specific individuals is exempt from these rules.
+Also, the law introduces breach notification requirements that will be applicable to breaches involving personal information.

-On February 4, 2015, the CAC promulgated the Provisions on the Administrative of Account Names of Internet Users, which became effective as of March 1, 2015, setting forth the authentication requirement for the real identity of internet users by requiring users to provide their real names during the registration process.
+On February 4, 2015, the CAC promulgated the Provisions on the Administration of Account Names of Internet Users, which became effective on March 1, 2015.
+These provisions set forth the authentication requirements for the real identity of internet users by requiring users to provide their real names during the registration process.
 In addition, these provisions specify that internet information service providers are required by these provisions to accept public supervision, and promptly remove illegal and malicious information in account names, profile photos, introductions and other registration-related information reported by the public in a timely manner.
-On October 26, 2021, the CAC published the Provisions on the Administrative of Account Names Information of Internet Users (Draft for Comments) for public comments.
-Pursuant to these provisions, internet user account service platforms shall, among others, establish, improve and strictly implement account name information management system, information content security system, and personal information protection system, and establish an account name information dynamic check patrol system for the verification of real identity information, improve their technical measures for purposes of account information legal compliance, and support account name authenticity checks.

-On January 23, 2019, the Office of the Central Cyberspace Affairs Commission, the MIIT, the Ministry of Public Security, and the SAMR jointly issued the Notice on Special Governance of Illegal Collection and Use of Personal Information via Apps, which restates the requirement of legal collection and use of personal information, encourages app operators to conduct security certifications, and encourages search engines and APP stores to clearly mark and recommend those certified Apps.
+On January 23, 2019, the Office of the Central Cyberspace Affairs Commission, the MIIT, the Ministry of Public Security, and the State Administration for Market Regulation jointly issued the Notice on Special Governance of Illegal Collection and Use of Personal Information via Apps, which restates the requirements of legal collection and use of personal information, encourages app operators to conduct security certifications, and encourages search engines and APP stores to clearly mark and recommend those certified Apps.

-On August 22, 2019, the CAC issued the Regulation on Cyber Protection of Children's Personal Information, effective on October 1, 2019.
-Network operators are required to establish special policies and user agreements to protect children's personal information, and to appoint special personnel in charge of protecting children's personal information.
+On August 22, 2019, the CAC issued the Regulations on Cyber Protection of Children's Personal Information effective on October 1, 2019.
+Pursuant to these regulations, network operators are required to establish special policies and user agreements to protect children's personal information, and to appoint special personnel in charge of protecting children's personal information.
 Network operators who collect, use, transfer or disclose personal information of children are required to, in a prominent and clear way, notify and obtain consent from children's guardians.